 I was born and raised in 3HO Sikh Dharma Kundalini Yoga, a religion / organization that I consider to be a cult.

 When I was little, I remember being told that our group was superior from everybody else.
 We were told that we had been given a special ‘set of tools’ and a ‘technology’ for living in the world.
 But the reality was that we were being treated carelessly and casually like communal property.
 When I was seven I was child-swapped to an inexperienced, negligent and abusive couple.
 After that I was sent away, along with a group of other 3HO children to the GNFC boarding school in India.
 I was eight years old, and I was to live the rest of my childhood separated from my parents in a far away place under “guidance” of appointed members in 3HO and boarding school staff.

 When I returned to the U.S. from the boarding school in India, I was expected to immediately cowtow to Yogi Bhajan and his inner circle.
 I was discouraged from college and told to work for $5/hr at one of the 3HO businesses.
 The routine reinforcement was that my life was not my own.
 I was expected to sacrifice my future for their mission.

-I’ve been relative lucky overall in that I have been able to live an okay life.
+I have made an okay life for myself.
 But when I was in my thirties the early childhood and India memories just came flooding back.
 I started experiencing anxiety, sleeplessness, intrusive thoughts, and even panic.
 Turns out these are symptoms of PTSD.
 I called a Therapist for the first time and got help.

 And then, I just decided to start writing.
 Sometimes my posts are polemical, while others are just about memory, or about the things that trigger a specific memory.
 Sometimes my posts are just a “rage pile” or a place to vent frustration.